KoushikShahit04/RED-AVATAR/README.md

 Log into the IBM Cloud and provision a [CouchDB instance using Cloudant](https://www.ibm.com/cloud/cloudant).

 1. From the catalog, select Databases and then the Cloudant panel.
-1. Once selected, you can choose your Cloudant plan -- there is a free tier for simple testing that is sufficient to run this CIR example.
-You should choose an appropriate region, give the service a name, and it is recommended you choose **Use only IAM** under **Available authentication methods**.
-You can leave the other settings with their defaults.
-Click the blue **Create** button when ready.We have created blaster_cloudant instance for our usecase.
+1. Once selected, Click the blue **Create** button.
+We have created **blaster_cloudant** instance for our usecase.
-1. Once your Cloudant instance has been created, you need to create a service credential that the CIR API Server can use to communicate with it.
-By selecting your running Cloudant instance, you can choose **Service credentials** from the left-hand menu.
-Create a new service credential and give it a name (it doesn't matter what you call it).
-We have created blaster-cloudant-creds for our usecase.
+1. Next create a service credential that the CIR API Server can use to communicate with it.
+We have created **blaster-cloudant-creds** for our usecase.
-1. Once created, you can display the credentials by selecting **view service credentials**, and then copy the credential, so you are ready to paste it into the code of the API server in Step 4.
+1. Once created, Select **view service credentials**, and then copy the credential, which will be used by API server in Step 4.

 ### 3. Run the Blood Bank Web Application.